 1. To encourage pedestrian access buildings should be sited so that entries and front facades face the public sidewalk; loading docks and vehicular entrances shall be located to the side or rear.
 2. When located adjacent or near to residential areas, buildings should respect the residential character by avoiding long, uninterrupted expanses of wall and roof planes, and by incorporating architectural features such as covered entries or porches, cupolas, towers, arbors or pergolas, etc. which add variety and interest to larger buildings.
 3. Pedestrians and bikes should be accommodated through appropriate location of walkways and rain-sheltered entrances to buildings.
-4. Drive-through service windows for restaurants shall be restricted to the Valley West area.
-5. Where commercial development abuts residential or other non-commercial uses, appropriate visual and noise buffers shall be included in the site design, such as increased setbacks, noise attenuation features, or landscaped screening.
+4. Drive-through service windows for restaurants shall be restricted by zoning.

+5. Where commercial development abuts residential or other non-commercial uses, appropriate visual and noise buffers shall be included in the site design, such as increased setbacks, noise attenuation features, or landscape screening.
 6. Service and storage areas shall be screened by fencing and appropriate landscape plantings.
 7. The siting and design of buildings shall promote energy-efficiency and consider solar access, balancing development needs with solar access.
 8. If parking is necessary, the minimal necessary parking should be located to the rear or side of buildings and include trees that reach a mature height of at least twenty feet whenever feasible.
-9. Noise impacts shall be minimized through acoustical features in building design and on site sound attenuation.
+9. Noise impacts shall be minimized through acoustical features in building design and on-site sound attenuation.

-D-6b Design of Mixed Use Development.
+D-6b Design of mixed-use development.
 In addition to the criteria stated in Policy D-6a, the following criteria shall also apply to new mixed-use development:

 1. Ensure the design provides for internal compatibility and privacy between the residential and non-residential uses on the site.
 2. Ensure that new development is human-scaled and supports a pedestrian-friendly public realm.
-Buildings should be located at or close to the sidewalk.
+Focus on the "destination" aspect of the activity centers throughout the City to celebrate the car-free nature by encouraging pedestrian-oriented streetscape amenities, such as parklets and outdoor dining.
 3. Provide for sensitive transition from the public realm (sidewalk) to the private realm (residences).
-4. Encourage outdoor dining, publicly-accessible courtyards, window-shopping areas, and other pedestrian-friendly uses in spaces between building walls and the sidewalks.
+4. Encourage outdoor dining, publicly accessible courtyards, window-shopping areas, and other pedestrian-friendly uses in spaces between building walls and the sidewalks.
 5. Encourage convenient pedestrian access from the public street into the nonresidential portions of the project, through such means as courtyards, plazas, walkways, and street furniture.
 6. Require main building entries to be visually prominent and oriented to a public street or pathway, or publicly accessible courtyard.
 7. Locate parking facilities away from building frontages in the rear of the lot.
 8. Encourage non-residential uses to be located above the first floor or behind ground-floor commercial, except in limited applications.
 9. Ensure that the residential units are of a residential character.